AntoineGanne/AntoineGanne/README.md

 Proud of [this project](https://gitlab.com/Ton_Ami/api_cloud_5a_info): a REST API where I was in charge of the autonomous deployment on a cloud service (CleverCloud)

 ## Mathematics and optimization
 I have a strong affinity for complexity analysis of different algorithms.
+Here is my [project of my discete optimization class](https://github.com/AntoineGanne/Optimisation-discrete) where I tested different algorithms about the quadratic assignment problem.

 ## Creative coding
 I enjoy creating visual animations using code!